 Brushed nickel was like my favorite jeans, which are comfortable, classic, and never out of style.
 It’s this sort of cool, laid-back vibe that I just love.
 Shiny surfaces are too much for me.
 There’s a nice softness about brushed nickel because it’s got just a whisper of light slipping across… a lovely sensation.

 Contemporary yet understated, brushed nickel is exceptionally versatile.
 Right now, I am planning to give my living room a facelift; all the furniture will be modern and sleek down to the tiniest little element.
-However, I will very often find myself in a warm and cozy, traditional-style dining area. it will be perfect with this versatility.
+However, I will very often find myself in a warm and cozy, traditional-style dining area.
+It will be perfect with this versatility.

 And let’s face it, most people don’t have the time to keep the polish current, especially with those two little heathens tromping around..
 In the Polished Nickel vs Brushed Nickel debate, I’m firmly on Team Brushed Nickel.
 Matte stainless steel is a blessing because the crude finish hides the inevitable telltale moisture marks and fingerprints.
 It is perfect for busy families and provides for a neat and easy-to-maintain look at the same time as style.